nousplatform/nous-core/README.md

 DougEnabled.
 Once the doug address is set, don't allow it to be set again, except by the doug contract itself.

-1. Create new fond from Nous Contract
+1. Create new fund from Nous Contract

 ```javascript
 function setInstance(instance, instanceName) {